nnisarggada/swft/README.md

 ### Share a File

 Use the provided shareable link to access the uploaded file.
-Customize links for easier sharing.
+You can also customize links for easier sharing.
-The user also has an option to send the files directly to your email by providing the email id.
-(Wait for some time and check spam/junk folder too)
+Additionally, there is an option to send the file to your email by providing your email address.

 ### Delete Files

-Uploaded files are automatically deleted after the specified time.
+Uploaded files are automatically deleted after the specified time, based on the configuration.

 ### Command-Line Usage (curl/wget)